Mews/pyrobloxbot/README.md

 - API references
 - Basic and advanced usage guides
 - Step by step, real life examples
+- Pieces of wisdom I've gathered after making tens of bots with pyrobloxbot

 ## Have a question?